What you can expect from us

 We place great emphasis on teaching psychiatry to medical students at the University of Cambridge, and encourage students from all backgrounds to consider a career in this discipline.

 Students spend the bulk of their placements with an NHS clinical psychiatric service.
-Students are attached to services in Cambridge, Huntingdon/Peterborough, Bury-St-Edmunds or Bedford.
+Students are attached to services in Bury-St-Edmunds, Cambridge, Hertfordshire, Peterborough, Luton/Bedford,and St. Andrews Healthcare (Essex or Northampton).
 Students have a range of in-patient and community experience and experience across the full range of psychiatric specialties.
-Students also receive centralized lecture teaching in Cambridge for 3 ½ days per placement.
-Assessment is by and end-of-placement written exam; and assessment of attendance and attainment by the clinical team they are attached to.
-In addition, psychiatry is a component of the written and clinical finals at the end of the final year.
+Students also receive lecture teaching and tutorials. ,

-Specific enquiries about teaching psychiatry to medical students should be addressed to our Psychiatry Specialty Director, Dr Paul Wilkinson, in the first instance.
+Specific enquiries about teaching psychiatry to medical students should be addressed to our Undergraduate Psychiatry Specialty Director, Dr Graham Murray, in the first instance.

 Teaching is managed via the Clinical School’s Virtual Learning Environment, named MedPortal, for medical students.
 Please login to MedPortal to use this service.
 MedPortal contains a range of learning resources and information on the organization of the course.